 1. Learn to trade crypto using a demo account

-First-time crypto investors will be tempted to multiply their investment using the best cryptocurrency platforms.
-These exchanges allow users to speculate on the price of digital assets in an attempt to buy low and sell high.
+First-time crypto investors will be tempted to multiply their investments.
+Exchanges allow users to speculate on the price of digital assets in an attempt to buy low and sell high.
 However, we would caution against this without knowledge of the markets and a game plan.

 A better alternative is to learn how to trade crypto with a demo account before depositing any funds, particularly if you don't have any trading experience.
 One of the best crypto demo accounts is eToro and Plus500 which offer a user-friendly CFD platform to learn how to trade and develop a crypto strategy.
 It is free to create a demo account with eToro and can be used over and over to back-test a crypto strategy without losing money.

 As a general rule of thumb, if you can’t profit in a practice trading account, then it is likely that you will lose money trading on a real account.
-At least this way, your investment is intact on your crypto hardware wallet while you learn about crypto trading.
+Once you're ready to use real money, then the next step is to find a suitable trading platform.

 2. Keep It Simple